HotswapProjects/HotswapAgentPages/pages/mydoc/mydoc_plugin_weld.md

 toc: false
 ---

 Support for [Weld/CDI](http://weld.cdi-spec.org/).
-Register a new created bean class into BeanManager.
+Register a new bean class into BeanManager.
 Reinject injection points after bean class redefinition.
 Reload proxy factory after proxied class redefinition.
 Bean reloading strategy can be specified by `weld.beanReloadingStrategy` in hotswap-agent.properties.

 There are 4 possible values for this parameter: